 The longer I went without breakfast, the more I appreciated the benefits.
 Though I wasn’t trying to get leaner, my body fat dropped a bit as well.

-If I can stay healthy and lean, and perform well physically and mentally, by just eating a couple times per day (of course, it’s high in protein and gluten-free), why would I make it more complicated than that?
+If I can stay healthy and lean, and perform well physically and mentally, by just eating a couple of times per day (of course, it’s high in protein and gluten-free), why would I make it more complicated than that?

-Psychological Advantages of Intermittent Fasting
+Mental Advantages of Intermittent Fasting

 Try it tomorrow morning.
 When you walk into your kitchen at your usual breakfast time, instead of asking, “What should I eat for breakfast?” simply say out loud, “I don’t eat breakfast.”

 Eliminate the opportunity to be tempted, and you save yourself from making a poor decision.
+That’s what makes intermittent fasting so simple.

 Health Benefits of Intermittent Fasting

 If intermittent fasting were equally effective as other diets, I’d still recommend people try it, since it’s easier to stick with.
-However, a growing number of studies show that it could actually be superior.
+However, a growing number of studies show that it could be superior.

 Most people who have struggled to lose weight are already frustrated with trying to “stick to a diet.”
+It’s difficult to go through the mental battle of choosing the right foods to eat multiple times every day.

-Fasting extends the time at which you use primarily fat for fuel.
 Since you don’t eat, you don’t raise blood sugar and insulin, which would shut down your ability to burn fat.

 One theory is that intermittent fasting increases adiponectin, which increases metabolic rate.
-Another possibility is that the fasting simulates epinephrine secretion, which would also raise resting metabolic rate, but this has not been proven yet.
+Another possibility is that the fasting stimulates epinephrine secretion, which would also raise resting metabolic rate, but this has not been proven yet.

 For overweight individuals with type 2 diabetes, a time-restricted fasting protocol for just two weeks caused a significant reduction in body weight, fasting glucose and post-meal increases in blood sugar, which leads me to the metabolic health benefits of intermittent fasting.